Business Career –

 • taking over existing operations and improving performance

-In those roles, I owned P&L, led cross-functional teams, and was responsible for aligning product, marketing, technology, and customer experience into systems that could scale.
+In those roles, Kyle owned P&L, led cross-functional teams, and was responsible for aligning product, marketing, technology, and customer experience into systems that could scale.

 The environments varied.